posted this on October 25, 2012 02:42 PM

 When using the SID tracking method, you need to specify the name of the session ID cookie.
 During processing, Angelfish looks for this cookie name and uses the unique ID to differentiate between visits.

-USR: Username Tracking Method
+USR: Username Tracking Method (log-based)

 If your website stores a username in a cookie or in the username log field (IIS sites sometimes do this), the USR tracking method will utilize the username to identify unique visitors.
 The USR tracking method is also able to track unique visitors across multiple devices - the username is the visitor ID (no tagging required)!